Austrogomphus amphiclitus

 Austrogomphus amphiclitus, also known as Austrogomphus (Pleiogomphus) amphiclitus, is a species of dragonfly of the family Gomphidae, commonly known as the pale hunter.

 It inhabits streams and rivers in eastern Australia.

 Austrogomphus amphiclitus is a medium-sized, black and yellow dragonfly.

+Etymology

+The genus name Austrogomphus combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Gomphus, a genus name derived from Greek γόμφος (gomphos, “peg” or “nail”), alluding to the clubbed shape of the abdomen in males.

+The species name amphiclitus is derived from Greek ἀμφί (amphi, "on both sides") and κλιτός (klitos, "sloping"), hence "sloping on both sides", likely referring to a deformity of the original specimen's abdomen not present in live specimens.